jamescherti/compile-angel.el/README.md

 ;; Non-nil means to natively compile packages as part of their installation.
 (setq package-native-compile t)
 ```

-## Why did the author develop compile-angel?

-The author used to be an auto-compile user, but several of his .el files were not being compiled by auto-compile, which caused Emacs to become slow due to the lack of native compilation.
-The author experimented for an extended and the result of those hours of research and testing became a package called compile-angel.
-Special thanks to Jonas Bernoulli, the creator of the auto-compile package, whose work inspired the development of compile-angel.

-The compile-angel package was created to offer an alternative to auto-compile that guarantees all .el files are both byte-compiled and native-compiled, which significantly speeds up Emacs.

 ## What is the difference between auto-compile and compile-angel?